mbodm/wingetupd/README.md

 - This means the folder needs the rights for writing files in it.
 A location like _C:\ProgramFiles_ don´t has this rights.
 - The log file contains all the _WinGet_ calls and their output, so you can exactly see how _WinGet_ was used.
 - The tool just exists, because i am lazy and made my life a bit easier, by writing this tool.
-- To find out the package-ID´s of your installed software, you wanna put into the packages-file, just use `winget search`.
+- To find out the package-ID´s of your installed software, you wanna put into the packages-file, you can just use `winget search`.
 - At the time of writing, the _Zoom.Zoom_ ID seems to be not corresponding to the installed Zoom package.

 #### Have fun.